Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Explainable 2D Visual Anomaly Detection

 where $\phi(\cdot)$ shows the heat map of each frame, and $f(\cdot)$ denotes the prediction frame and $x$ is the ground truth frame, and $\theta(\cdot)$ represents the projection of difference of prediction and groundtruth.
 For example,~\cite{szymanowicz2022discrete} trained a neural network for predicting future frames.
 The predicted frame is compared to the ground truth frame and results in a pixel-level error map.
 Notably, although the error map looks like the saliency map or attention map, they are essentially different.
 The attention map reveals the weight of each pixel, while the error map indicates the prediction error based on each pixel.
 Based on the error map, it is easy to locate the error region.
 The object classification and action recognition models are applied to classify and explain the anomalies.

 On the other hand, attribute interpretation methods make use of object attributes to determine whether an object is normal or abnormal.
-As illustrated in Fig. \ref{fig:attributes_interpretation}, most of them adopt attributes that are based on prior knowledge, such as velocity, pose, motion, action, and location.
 For example,~\cite{singh2022eval} proposed a framework that extracts a high-level depiction of each video segment utilizing networks for appearance and motion.
 They choose the motion angle and velocity as the attributes to help explain the model.
 The method for selecting exemplars is applied to choose a representative subset of video segments for a specified spatial region, whose object and its corresponding angle and velocity are kept in the memory bank.
 During testing, a video sequence is classified as an anomaly if it is different from exemplars.
 Thus, the explanation can be made by the high-level representation.
 In particular, the appearance and motion parts of the combined feature vector are mapped to high-level attributes using the last fully connected layer of their respective networks.
 There are some other papers using different attributes.~\cite{hinami2017joint} considered object class and corresponding features and actions.
 They judge anomaly by predicting anomaly scores of each visual concept.
 The reason the anomaly can be inferred from these concepts is if one concept is largely deviating from normal patterns.~\cite{reiss2022attribute} regard velocity, pose, and deep as attributes to interpret anomaly.
 Similarly, these features provide predictions and explanations for anomalies.~\cite{szymanowicz2021x} paid more attention to interactions, so they encoded object category, interaction, and size of bounding box and trained a Gaussian Mixture Model (GMM) from these representations.

 In summary, intrinsically interpretable methods can give straightforward explanations without many complicated operations.
 Although they cannot give some high-level ideas like reasoning-based methods, object attributes perspective is able to explain most anomalies.
 However, it is important to choose features manually, which requires the human understanding of a particular dataset.